ColdTears619/Cosmic-Command-Odyssey-to-Proxima/README.md

 You must:
 - Read the event,
 - Choose a crew member to handle it,
-- Manage ship parameters — power ⚡, morale 💫, hull integrity 🛠️, oxygen 🌬️.
+- Manage ship parameters — Health ❤️, morale 💫, Supply 🛠️.
+- Becarefull of crews - Health ❤️, Stamina 💪.

 > **Your goal**: survive 10 turns.
 Every decision matters.